EnyuPan/TLC-Schedule-Optimization/README.md

 * The budget is currently a single integer representing the total number of hours for all tutors.
 In practice, there may be separate budgets for each subject.

 * The output schedule is formatted in the same way as the availability matrix, with 1's and 0's representing whether a tutor is working at a certain timeslot for a certain subject at a certain campus.
 If a different output format could be more readable (e.g. "Areej: Mon 9 - 11 AM, Wed 11 AM - 3 PM"), then the output section of the program could be revised to account for different formats.

+* Currently, time is allocated by generating all days between the start and end date given, and gived all possible slots from 9AM-9PM for every schedule which.
+The problem with this is that different schedules work on different hours (like most inperson schedules working from 10-5) and generates for dates  where the schedule might be closed (like in person not being open on weekdays.)
+* We also need to find a way to filter out dates- the TLC is not open every day of the year, and the 0 results can affect the model significantly, and since there is currently no interaction terms, can affer the paramaters of different schedules.
+There needs to be a way to filter out when the scheudle isn't open on a schedule basis

+* For this section, I call the number of appointments as n, and the number of sessions as m.
+Currently, our appointment counter runs in O(nm) time.
+We could implememnt a faster algorithm that uses a binary search algorithm to find the time and day an appointment takes place, and that would run in O(nlog(m)) which, for large data pools, is significantly faster.

+*Currently, the R code genereates a linear model in R, which is not the format required for main.py.
+To ammend this, there needs to be a function that creates an output file that could be inputted into the demand matrix for the optimization program.
+To do this, you should predict for each week, campus and subject and then create a CSV output as shown on the Demand matrix (you can see the example in ______(file name) so that it can be used an input for main.py.